mwendwamark/code-challenge1-phase1/README.md

-# Studnet Grade Generator
+# Student Grade Generator
+# Description
-This is a simple web application that allows a user to input a grade between 0 and 100, and displays the corresponding grade letter (A, B, C, D, or F) based on the value of the grade.
+This is a simple web application that allows users to input a student's grade and get the corresponding letter grade based on a predetermined grading scale.

-# Installation
-To use this application, simply download the code files and open the index.html file in a web browser.

-# Usage
+# Project Setup
+1.Clone the repository
-1.Enter a grade between 0 and 100 in the input field.
-2.Click the "Submit" button to generate the corresponding grade letter.
+2.Open the index.html file in your preferred web browser 3.Enter a student's grade in the input field provided 4.Click the "Submit" button to get the corresponding letter grade
-3.The grade letter will be displayed in the box below the input field.
-Contributing
-If you would like to contribute to this project, please submit a pull request or contact the author.

-# Credits
-This application was created by Mark Mwendwa.
-The grading logic was adapted from `getStudentGrade()`

-# License
+# Author & License
-This code is licensed under the MIT License.
+This code was written by Mark Mwendwa and is available under the MIT license.
+Feel free to use and modify this code as you see fit.